aanand/transformers-talk/one/01_slide.md

     end

 !SLIDE
-.notes These frameworks use a feature of Ruby 1.9 called Fibers to make callback-driven code look sequential.
-# Fibers #

-!SLIDE small-code
-.notes This style of code is called "continuation-passing style", or "CPS".
-# Continuation-Passing Style #
+.notes These frameworks let you write your code in the normal, direct style, rather than what's known as "continuation-passing style".
+## Direct Style ##
     @@@ ruby
-    DB.connect('localhost', 'root', 'secret') do |db|
+    result = get(url)
+    puts result

+## Continuation-Passing Style ##

+    @@@ ruby
-      db.table('people') do |table|
+    get(url) do |result|
-        table.insert(name: "Alice") do |row|
-          row.id
+      puts result
     end
-      end
-    end

 !SLIDE incremental
+.notes These frameworks use a feature of Ruby 1.9 called Fibers to make callback-driven code look sequential.
 # Fibers #

-- Jump to another bit of code and back
+- Jump to another bit of code
+- Come back later
 - Actually just a restricted form of...

 !SLIDE incremental
 # callcc #

-- “CALL with Current Continuation"
+- “CALL with Current Continuation”
 - Like Fibers, but more powerful
 - Save the entire call stack and resume it any time, as many times as you like
 - Will do your fucking head in